CaoGiaHieu-dev/flutter_localization_mapper/README.md

 Configuring generator

 Configurations can be parsed through the `LocalizationMapperAnnotation` to specify what extension methods to generate.
-This applicable when your application already defined relative extension methods so its ideal to disable the generation of these already defined extension methods.
-Below, are options available
+This is applicable when your application already defined relative extension methods so its ideal to disable the generation of these already defined extension methods.
+Below, are config options available

 ```dart
 @LocalizationMapperAnnotation(mapperExtension: MapperExtension(l10n: true, locale: true, l10nParser: true))